(Thank you to ATWT for allowing me to participate on this tour!)

 Two thieves, who only steal what has already been stolen, change her life forever.
 They hold a key to the truth of Leck’s reign.
 And one of them, with an extreme skill called a Grace that he hasn’t yet identified, holds a key to her heart.

-1. (+) Bitterblue, the protagonist - The focus of this book is on how Bitterblue needs to be emotionally and mentally strong, unlike with Fire and Katsa where the focus was more on their special skills and they, as protagonists, needed to accept themselves for who they were...
+1. (+) Bitterblue, the protagonist - The focus of this book is on how Bitterblue needs to be emotionally and mentally strong, enough to pull her country from ruin.
+With Fire and Katsa, the focus was more on their special skills and how they, as protagonists, needed to accept themselves for who they were.
 Bitterblue is a refreshingly strong protagonist who's not sword-wielding (well, only to some extent, that is) when most YA protagonists now are either the Bella type or the Katniss type.
 Bitterblue is her own, and she's dealing with the ghosts of the past, her father's legacy and the weight of her own ignorance.
-She's incredibly easy to sympathize with as well.
+She's incredibly easy to sympathize with as she tries to try how to rule an entire nation.
+She is the most compassionate of Ms. Cashore's heroines, and her self-doubts and independence make for a wonderful POV.

-3. (+/-) The Romance - I love Kristin Cashore's writing...
-And she really knows how to tell a steamy and long romantic story...
-But I have to say I'm feeling a teensy bit let-down.
-The romance was appropriate for the story - both characters stayed true to themselves and Cashore does have a way of making anyone seem charming in their own way - but it wasn't as hopeful as it was in Fire and Graceling.
-I sometimes found myself enjoying the banter/chats Bitterblue has with another male character more rather than those with the primary romantic interest.
-There was something missing here...
-I think I didn't feel their chemistry as much as I did for the other characters in her previous books.
+3. (+/-) The Romance - I love Kristin Cashore's writing, and she really knows how to tell a steamy and long romantic story, but I have to say I'm feeling a teensy bit let-down.
+The romance was appropriate for the story - both characters stayed true to themselves and Cashore does have a way of making characters seem charming in their own way - but it wasn't as hopeful as it was in Fire and Graceling.
+I sometimes found myself enjoying the banter/chats Bitterblue has with another male character more rather than those with the primary romantic interest (perhaps because there's a clear distinction between Bitterblue's potential romantic future, her duty as queen, and the romantic interest in the present).
+There was something missing with this romance.
+I think I didn't feel their chemistry as much as I did for the other characters in her previous books, though the romantic interest was well-developed and his own character.

 5. (+) Themes/Character Development - Some of the best parts of all Kristin Cashore books are the themes she tackles and getting to see the protagonist's character developed.
-The loss, getting over the ignorance, the confusion, learning how to rule a kingdom, how to be the kind of person she needs to be -- all beautifully done.
+The loss/grief, getting over the ignorance, the confusion, learning how to rule a kingdom, how to hold onto herself in the face of such cruelty and how to rebuild her society and move on -- all beautifully done.

 6. (+) The Prologue - One of the best written scenes I've ever read and definitely the best (and most disturbing) scene of the entire book.
+So horrifying and so well-done to make real the cruelty of Leck and his power.
 If you don't have a copy of Bitterblue yet, you can read the prologue here.

 7. (+) The Plot - One review that I had read before reading Bitterblue said that its plot was too convoluted for its own good, but I respectfully disagree.
 I've always enjoyed Cashore's plot twists, and she has plenty of them up her sleeve in this book too.
 One thing I will say is that the ciphers confused me when they came up, so I ignored/skipped them and continued reading.